 Aristotle: The Ideal of Human Fulfillment

-(This post is my summary of a chapter in a book I often used in university classes: Twelve Theories of Human Nature, by Stevenson, Haberman, and Wright, Oxford Univ.
-Pres
+(This is a summary of a chapter in a book I often used in university classes: Twelve Theories of Human Nature.
+Brackets indicate my comments.)

 Aristotle (384-322 BCE) was a student of Plato’s and the tutor of Alexander the Great.
 Aristotle’s background in biological subjects made him more of an empiricist [truth discovered primarily by the senses] as compared to the mathematician Plato’s rationalism [truth discovered primarily by reason.]
 Aristotle attended Plato’s academy but founded his own school, the Lyceum, later in his life.
 [Both schools would exist, in some cases off and on, for between 500 and almost 1000 years.]

-Aristotle wrote on an amazing range of topics including: logic, metaphysics, epistemology, astronomy, physics, meteorology, biology, psychology, ethics, politics, law, and poetics.
-[I think we can safely say that Aristotle influenced more subjects for a longer period of time than any thinker in the history of humanity.
-His scientific ideas were often false, but they were the received wisdom for 2000 years.
-His logic is still used and his influence in multiple areas of philosophy is still felt.]
-For our purposes we will mainly focus on the Nicomachean Ethics, based on lecture notes taken by his students.
+Aristotle wrote on an amazing range of topics including: logic, metaphysics, physics, epistemology, astronomy, meteorology, biology, psychology, ethics, politics, law, and poetics.
+[We can say that Aristotle influenced more subjects for a longer period of time than any thinker in the history.
+His scientific ideas were orthodoxy for 2000 years, his logic is still used, and his influence in many areas of philosophy is still felt.]
+For our purposes, we will focus on the Nicomachean Ethics, based on lecture notes taken by his students.

 Metaphysical Background: Forms as Properties, and the Four Kinds of Question – Aristotle is not a classical theist like Augustine or Aquinas, but he does have a conception of an unmoved mover, a changeless cause/sustainer of the processes of the universe.
 Again this is not a personal god who cares about human beings or is the object of worship.
 [It is more like a power or energy that keeps things in motion by attracting them toward it.]